 When Ashley Valentine was a child, she loved to read but was disappointed that few of the characters in books looked like her.

-“Books were kind of a haven for me,” said Valentine, a UWM alumna who just opened her own bookstore and tutoring center, Rooted MKE, focusing the needs of Black, Indigenous and other people of color.
+“Books were kind of a haven for me,” said Valentine, a UWM alumna who just opened her own bookstore and tutoring center, Rooted MKE, focusing on the needs of Black, Indigenous, and other people of color.

 “Now that I think about it, it’s sad.
 I was such an avid reader and had a love for reading, but I didn’t know there were books with characters who looked like me.
 I didn’t think people like me were capable of the things I was reading about.”

-Valentine, who earned a bachelor’s degree in sociology, teaching certification and master’s degree in exceptional education from UWM, opened the store in March 2022.
+Valentine, who earned a bachelor’s degree in sociology and a teaching certification and master’s degree in exceptional education from UWM, opened the store in March 2022.

 Rooted MKE, located in a sunny, colorful space on Vliet Street, across from Milwaukee Public Schools’ central office, is also a tutoring and hands-on learning center.

 UWM’s School of Education helped shape her career path, Valentine said.
 She was a classroom teacher in Milwaukee Public Schools when she was working on her master’s thesis in exceptional education.